ArunimSamudra/ML/README.md

 # ML
-This repository contains the different datasets that I have worked on
+This repository contains the different datasets that I have worked on with their analysis and prediction models